 While it is nice to check in with these characters, there are times when it feels a bit too much like extra padding, especially all the baby stuff.
 Rose takes the opportunity to tie up a few loose ends but I have a feeling she isn’t finished with Baltimore as there are a few characters still waiting on their happy endings.
 Rose also introduces an organised crime villain who could make life interesting for some and it would be a pity not to explore this angle.

-The storyline with Jazzie is adequate enough but not one of Rose’s best, although I get the feeling it wasn’t meant to be as prolonged as it was and it would have been much neater in a shorter story.
+The storyline with Jazzie is adequate enough but not one of Rose’s best and it would have been much neater in a shorter story.
 Although the story is mainly focused on Clay and Taylor, there is a romantic element introduced between Daphne Montgomery’s son, Ford, and Taylor.
 The romance happens really fast, again due to the tight timeframe and it just isn’t given enough time to breathe before they get hot and heavy.
 I was also a tad uncomfortable hearing about Ford’s constant physical reaction to Taylor but I’m sure it is because we were first introduced to Ford as a young teenager in the earlier books and I’m probably still thinking of him as a boy rather than a grown man.
 We are thankfully spared a graphic sex scene between the young couple as Rose saves those for the older characters but I still think she is failing to get the balance between love and lust as correct as she did in earlier books.